Featured

 Lottie’s witness statement

-I appreciate it’s longer than it could have been but at the time of writing I wasn’t in a great place mentally.
-My dad was very poorly, it was a couple of days after Christmas and I was at home alone.
+I want to close this chapter by sharing the email that I wrote.
+I appreciate that it’s longer than it could have been, but at the time of writing, I wasn’t in a great place mentally.
+My dad was just a few days away from the end of his life, it was a couple of days after Christmas, and I was home alone.
+Keeping myself busy with something work-related was a good distraction.

 Being Cabin Crew | The Ugly Truth Part 2